 Contact Us for More Information

-If you would like more information on the Mayflower, Arkansas Oil Spill Settlement, or if you are a Mayflower resident with questions about your legal rights, contact the Johnson Firm at (501) 777-7777, by email at [email protected], or by filling out our online contact form.
+If you would like more information on the Mayflower, Arkansas Oil Spill Settlement, or if you are a Mayflower resident with questions about your legal rights, contact Linville Johnson at (501) 777-7777, by email at [email protected], or by filling out our online contact form.